Radiative corrections to the $\rm S, T, U$ parameters and their impact on the $W$ boson mass in the 331 model: Introduction

 A precise experimental determination of the mass of the $W$ boson can serve as a robust test for the Standard Model (SM).
 Any observed deviations from the predictions of the SM would provide crucial insights into new physics beyond the SM (BSM).
 Recently, the Collider Detector at Fermilab (CDF) collaboration announced a new measurement for the mass of the $W$ boson, yielding $M_{W}^{\rm CDF}=80.4335 \pm 0.0094 \gev$~\cite{CDF:2022hxs}.
 This measurement differs significantly from the SM prediction of $M_{W}^{\rm SM}= 80.353 \pm 0.006 \gev$~\cite{ParticleDataGroup:2024cfk}, with a significance of $7\sigma$.
 The recent measurements by the CMS \cite{CMS:2024lrd} and ATLAS \cite{ATLAS:2024erm} collaborations are, however, surprisingly close to the SM prediction.

 In addition to the discrepancy in the prediction of the $W$ boson mass reported by the CDF, there are various theoretical and experimental motivations to explore BSM.
 Numerous models have been proposed to address these concerns.
 One such model is the 331 extension of the SM, which is based on the concept of higher weak isospin symmetry, denoted by $SU(3)_{L}$, directly extending from $SU(2)_{L}$~\cite{Pisano:1992bxx,Frampton:1992wt,Foot:1992rh,Montero:1992jk,Foot:1994ym}.
-Notably, this novel gauge framework offers potential solutions to key questions concerning fermion family number~\cite{Pisano:1992bxx}, the quantization of electric charge~\cite{Dong:2005ebq}, discrepancies in the third quark family~\cite{Long:1999ij}, and strong $\cp$ conservation~\cite{Pal:1994ba}.
-Moreover, it has the potential to address issues such as dark matter~\cite{Long:2003hht,Neves:2021usp}, flavor physics~\cite{Buras:2014yna}, neutrino mass generation~\cite{Tully:2000kk}, cosmic inflation, and the baryon asymmetry~\cite{Huong:2015dwa,VanDong:2018yae,Dong:2017ayu}.
+Notably, this novel gauge framework offers potential solutions to key questions concerning fermion family number~\cite{Pisano:1992bxx}, the quantization of electric charge~\cite{deSousaPires:1998jc, Dong:2005ebq}, discrepancies in the third quark family~\cite{Long:1999ij}, and strong $\cp$ conservation~\cite{Pal:1994ba, Dias:2003zt}.
+Moreover, it has the potential to address issues such as dark matter~\cite{Mizukoshi:2010ky, Long:2003hht,Neves:2021usp}, flavor physics~\cite{Buras:2014yna, Oliveira:2022vjo, Escalona:2025rxu}, neutrino mass generation~\cite{Tully:2000kk,Doff:2024ovy, Binh:2024lez}, cosmic inflation, and the baryon asymmetry~\cite{Huong:2015dwa,VanDong:2018yae,Dong:2017ayu}.

 Various 331 extensions have been proposed in the literature.
 Among them, the minimal 331 model~\cite{Ferreira:2011hm} and the 331 model with right-hand neutrinos represent two typical examples~\cite{Pisano:1992bxx, Frampton:1992wt, Foot:1992rh}.
 Additionally, several other intriguing models have emerged, including the economical 331 model\cite{Dong:2006mg}, the reduced 331 model~\cite{Ferreira:2011hm}, the simple 331 model \cite{Dong:2014esa}, the flipped 331 model\cite{Fonseca:2016tbn}, the 331 model with exotic charged leptons~\cite{Pleitez:1992xh}, and the 331 model with neutral (heavy) fermions~\cite{Dong:2010gk}.
+While certain realizations of the 331 model are known to develop a Landau pole at relatively low energies \cite{Dias:2004dc}, the ~\citeres{Dias:2004wk,Doff:2023bgy} discuss possible ways to avoid this problem.